Average-case Speedup for Product Formulas: Preliminary: matrix-valued martingales

 \section{Preliminary: matrix-valued martingales}

+\textit{Concentration inequalities} are well known for an i.i.d. sum of random numbers.
+Unfortunately, the phenomena in the wild are rarely like a sum, identical, or independent yet nonetheless concentrate around the mean.
+Among the zoo of extensions that attempt to capture realistic randomness, a (scalar-valued) \textit{martingale} describes a random process that the future has zero mean conditioned on the past.
+Martingales constitute a class more flexible than i.i.d. sums that will serve our purpose.

-\textit{Concentration inequalities} are well known for i.i.d sum of random scalars and matrices.
-However, beyond sums, we would need to address concentration for matrix-valued functions.
-For this, we rely on tools from \textit{(matrix-valued) martingales.} For a minimal technical introduction (following Tropp~\cite{tropp2011freedmans} and Huang et. al~\cite{HNTR20:Matrix-Product}), consider a filtration of the master sigma algebra $\CF_0\subset \CF_1 \subset \CF_2 \cdots \subset \CF_t \subset \cdots \CF$, where for each $\CF_j$ we denote the conditional expectation $\BE_j$.
-A martingale is a sequence of random variable $Y_t$ adapted to the filtration $\CF_t$ such that
+For a minimal technical introduction (following Tropp~\cite{tropp2011freedmans} and Huang et. al~\cite{HNTR20:Matrix-Product}), consider a filtration of the master sigma algebra $\CF_0\subset \CF_1 \subset \CF_2 \cdots \subset \CF_t \subset \cdots \CF$, where for each filtration $\CF_j$ we denote the conditional expectation $\BE_j$.
+Intuitively, we can think of the index $t$ as the 'time', where the associated filtration $\CF_t$ hosts possible events happening before time $t$.
+More precisely, a martingale is a sequence of random variable $Y_t$ adapted to the filtration $\CF_t$ such that

-Intuitively, we can think of $t$ is a 'time' index and $\CF_t$ hosts possible events happening before $t$.
-The present depends on the past ('causality'), and tomorrow has the same expectation as today ('status quo').
-For simplicity, we often subtract the mean to obtain a \textit{martingale difference} sequence $D_t:=Y_t-Y_{t-1}$ such that
+In other words, the present depends on the past ('causality'), and tomorrow has the same expectation as today ('status quo').
+For simplicity, we often subtract the mean to obtain a \textit{martingale difference} sequence